JakubTabor/Gradient_Descent_Neural_Network/README.md

 # First I create variables "weights"  and save them as random value "w1 = w2 = 1" and "bias variable", also "learning_rate" value here is "try and error"
 # Now "length of samples", so "n = len(age)", Then I create "for loop" of my "epochs length" and put variable "weighted_sum" from "prediction_function"
 # Then "y_pred", so my "weighted_sum" activated by "sigmoid_numpy", Now I have firs part of neuron "weighted_sum and activation function"
+# "loss" is my "log_loss function" which I use of "y_true and y_pred"